 For those familiar with SEO, “Crawl the web” and “Analyze the crawl” isn’t too hard to understand.
 But the “index” and “shards” stuff that comes after it seems a bit dense.
 Haahr says to think of Google’s index “like the index of a book.”
 Google is building an important reference of information from all the pages of the internet.
 This index is made up of thousands of “shards,” which are in turn made up of millions of web pages.
 Shards are merely the name for these groupings of web pages.

 The second part, when Google gets the query, three things will happen.
 Google will try to Understand it, Retrieve the best answer, and then Adjust it.
 Think of this process like Google looking at the pages they found in the first part and then refining them down to the ones to best match your query.

 For Understanding, Google looks for named identities (“Matt Cutts,” “San Jose Convention Center”) as well as useful synonyms (does “gm” stand for “general motors” or “genetically modified”?).
 These are terms that help Google identify what you’re searching for.

-From this, we can infer several things: It’s really important your content be top-quality, and that you definitely don’t want a manual action.
-If you want both taken care of, you need an SEO company.
+From this, we can infer several things: It’s critical your content be top-quality, and that you don’t want a manual action.
+If you wish to have both taken care of, you need an SEO company.